dev3haven/free-mozilla-vpn/README.md

 # Free Mozilla VPN

+The script connect to Mozilla VPN and run local **http** proxies for each available region.
+To connect to the Mozilla VPN you need to have: email/login, password, TOTP/QR.png from your Mozilla Acount.

 ## Interactive python script `mozvpn_no_externals.py` (RECOMMENDED)

 The script will start up local proxies for **all available proxy geo regions** on their own ports.
 You can find all info in the script console output.